ChrisTague1/zombie-game/README.md

 # Zombie
 ## Development
 ### Memory Saftey
 Make sure all changes are memory safe before pushing.
-Use the command `valgrind --log-file=".valgrind.txt" --leak-check=full ./zombie` and look inside the created `output` file, make sure there are not memory leaks.
+Use the command `valgrind --log-file=".valgrind.txt" --leak-check=full ./zombie` and look inside the created `.valgrind.txt` file, make sure there are not memory leaks.
 ### Debugging with curses
 To use GDB, you will need two terminals.
 - In terminal one, run the program normal with ./PROGRAM